 Host an MCP server on Blaxel

-Read our guide for deploying your custom MCP server on Blaxel.
+Read our guide for deploying your custom MCP server to Blaxel.

-Learn how to run invocation requests on your function.
+Learn how to run invocation requests on your MCP server.